MP Estate Planning UK

 Wills and Trusts Explained

 A will is a fundamental document that outlines how your assets should be distributed upon your passing.
 It also allows you to appoint guardians for minor children, providing peace of mind that they will be cared for by trusted individuals.
-Trusts, on the other hand, are versatile instruments that can manage assets both during your lifetime and after.
-They offer flexibility and can be tailored to meet specific needs, such as asset protection and tax efficiency.
+However, a will only takes effect on death, and once probate is granted it becomes a public document — anyone can obtain a copy for a small fee.

-Healthcare directives, also known as living wills, outline your wishes regarding medical treatment in the event that you are unable to communicate.
+An advance decision to refuse treatment (ADRT) allows you to set out in writing which medical treatments you would refuse in the future, should you lose the capacity to communicate.
 These documents provide critical guidance to healthcare professionals and loved ones, ensuring that your preferences are respected.

-By including healthcare directives in your estate plan, you can ensure that your medical treatment preferences are known and respected, providing clarity and comfort to those who care for you.
+An ADRT is legally binding in England and Wales provided it meets the relevant requirements, including being in writing and signed.
+For life-sustaining treatment, additional formalities apply — including a specific statement that the decision applies even if your life is at risk, and a witness signature.
+By including an ADRT in your estate plan, you can ensure that your medical treatment preferences are known and respected, providing clarity and comfort to those who care for you.

 Benefits of Professional Estate Planning

-The advantages of professional estate planning extend beyond mere financial planning, encompassing legacy planning and more.
-By seeking expert advice, individuals can ensure that their estate is managed in a comprehensive manner.
+The advantages of professional estate planning extend well beyond basic will writing, encompassing inheritance tax planning, asset protection, and comprehensive family wealth preservation.
+By seeking specialist advice, individuals can ensure that their estate is managed in a way that addresses the real threats to their wealth.

 Tailored Solutions for Individual Needs

-Professional estate planning involves assessing one’s family’s unique needs and circumstances.
-We work closely with clients to understand their goals and develop tailored estate planning solutions that address their specific requirements.
+Professional estate planning involves assessing your family’s unique needs and circumstances.
+We work closely with clients to understand their goals and develop tailored estate planning solutions that address their specific requirements — whether that’s protecting the family home from care fees, preventing sideways disinheritance on remarriage, or reducing a potential IHT bill.

-For instance, our team can help you navigate the complexities of estate planning in Kingswood, ensuring that your plan is both effective and personalized.
+For instance, our team can help you navigate the complexities of estate planning in Kingswood, ensuring that your plan is both effective and personalised.
+Using tools like our Estate Pro AI — a proprietary 13-point threat analysis — we can identify exactly where your estate is vulnerable and recommend the right combination of protections.

 Estate Planning StrategyPotential Benefits